This great God …

 Till He shaped it in His own image;

 —from The Creation, by James Weldon Johnson

 At Prison Fellowship®, the question Who is my neighbor? is not rhetorical.
 It's not philosophical.
-As the nation's largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform, Who is my neighbor? is, in fact, foundational and drives all we do—within prison cells and in the halls of power—as we uplift the essential biblical mandate "Love your neighbor as yourself."
+As the nation's largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform, we embrace the question Who is my neighbor? in everything we do—within prison cells and in the halls of power—as we uplift the essential biblical mandate "Love your neighbor as yourself."

 Our perspective is rooted in the "Book of Beginnings," Genesis, which records God's starting point with humanity.
 In God's own image, the imago Dei, God created humankind to live fruitfully and harmoniously in just and productive community as an expression of the Trinitarian fellowship of Father, Son, and Holy Spirit.
 Old Testament commandments further attest to the three-way relationship God intended, with love of the Creator first, complemented by love of neighbor and self.
 (Deut.
 6:5 and Lev.
 19:18, respectively)

 The tragic truth, however, is that since the fall of humanity, individual and systemic sin have threatened and destroyed the safety and peace God intended.
 Humanity emerged alienated from God and alienated from one another.
 The result: Broken lives, relationships, and communities in need of the restoration and justice envisioned and empowered by God and His Word.

 As Christians, we believe Jesus the Incarnate Word entered this world of endemic sin, bringing salvation.
 Preaching, modeling, and sharing agape—unconditional love—Jesus established God's divine pathway back to peace, restoration, and reconciliation.
 Through His death, burial, and resurrection, Jesus offers hope, healing, and a new purpose for each life.